Lead Opinion

 He fired the gun at the floor, pointed the gun at Matonican’s head, and asked him if he wanted to die.
 The defendant then left the bar by himself.
 Police Officer Robert Kluwe testified that when he arrived at the bar, defendant was heading toward the back door.
 At that point, the officer did not see defendant’s hands.
 He chased the defendant into the parking lot where he noticed that defendant was not holding a gun.
 After he told defendant to stop, defendant moved his hand to his front waist area, and swung it sideways, throwing the gun to his right.
 Defendant was then apprehended and

-Defendant testified that he took the gun from Pattie Blackwell and fired a shot into the floor after the bartender had pushed Dennis Hyde‘s hand down, breaking a glass when Dennis tried to finish his drink.
+Defendant testified that he took the gun from Pattie Blackwell and fired а shot into the floor after the bartender had pushed Dennis Hyde’s hand down, breaking a glass when Dennis tried to finish his drink.
 Most of this testimony was corroborated by Dennis Hyde and his wife, Cynthia.

-Among the protections afforded by the Fifth Amendment guarantee against double jeopardy are a protection against successive prosecutions for the “same offense,” and a separate protection against multiple punishment for the “same offense.”
-Ex parte Lange, 85 US (18 Wall) 163; 21 L Ed 872 (1873).
-The first protection is a limitation on the prosecution, and prevents multiple prosecutions for the same offense, regardless of whether the first trial ends in conviction or acquittal.
-The primary purpose of this asрect of double jeopardy protection is to preserve the finality of judgments in criminal prosecutions and to protect the defen-
+Among the protections afforded by the Fifth Amendment guarantee against double jeopardy are a protection against successive prosecutions for the "same offense,” and a separate protection against multiple punishment for the "same offense.”
+Ex parte Lange, 85 US (18 Wall) 163;

 The second protection, that is, the protection against multiple punishment for the same offense, is designed to ensure that courts confine their sentences within the limits established by the Legislature.
-The scope of each protection is determined by the definition of “same offense,” a phrase which is “deceptively simple in appearance but virtually kaleidoscopic in application.”
-See Whalen v United States, 445 US 684, 700; 100 S Ct 1432; 63 L Ed 2d 715 (1980) (Rehnquist, J., dissenting).
+The scope of each protection is determined by the definition of "same offense,” a phrase which is "deceptively simple in appearance but virtually kaleidoscopic in application.”
+See Whalen v United States,

-The constitutional protection against multiple prosecutions is a guarantee “that the State with all its resources and power [shall] not be allowed to make repeated attempts to convict an individual for an alleged offense, thereby subjecting him to embarrassment, expense and ordeal and compel-
+The constitutional protection against multiple prosecutions is a guarantee "that the State with all its resources and power [shall] not be allowed to make repeated attempts to convict an individual for an alleged offense, thereby subjecting him to embarrassment, expense and ordeal and compel

-While the same transaction test is an appropriate procedural protection against successive prosecutions, if applied to simultaneous prosecutions, it may frustrate a legislature‘s legitimate right to determine that a single act or transaction violates distinctly protected social values, each of which should be separately punished.
-For example, although it is clear that successive prosecution of an underlying felony and a sexual offense would be precluded under People v White, in Robideau this Court determined that the distinct social harms of nonconsensual sexual penetration and the underlying felony indicated a legislative intent to authorize multiple punishment in a single prosecution.
+While the same transaction test is an appropriate procedural protection against successive prosecutions, if applied to simultaneous prosecutions, it may frustrate a legislature’s legitimate right to determine that a single act or transaction violates distinctly protected social values, each of which should be separately punished.
+For example, although it is clear that successive prosecution of an underlying felony and a sexual offense would be precluded under People v White, in Robideau this Court determined that the distinct social harms of nonconsensual sexual penetratiоn and the underlying felony indicated a legislative intent to authorize multiple punishment in a single prosecution.

 In sum, where the issue is the propriety of multiple punishments in a single trial, our obligation is to determine what punishment the Legislature has authorized.

 The objective is easily articulated, but more difficult to achieve.
 Both this Court and the United States Supreme Court have at various times employed different and seemingly inconsistent analyses to the issue.
-At times, a “required evidence” test has been employed.
+At times, a "required evidence” test has been employed.
 This test asks whether, in the abstract, each statute requires proof of a fact which the other does not, Blockburger, supra; Wayne Co Prosecutor, supra.
 In other cases, an actual evidence approach has been used.
 This test focuses on whether the same proofs were used at trial to make out the elements of each offense.
-People v Martin, 398 Mich 303; 247 NW2d 503 (1976); People v Stewart (On Rehearing), 400 Mich 540; 256 NW2d 31 (1977).
-A rule of lenity has also been employed by the United States Supreme Court where there has been some demonstration of legislative intent not to authorize multiple punishment for conduct which violates either separate statutory provisions, Prince v United States, 352 US 322; 77 S Ct 403; 1 L Ed 2d 70 (1957), or conduct which could constitute multiple violations of a single statute, Bell v United States, 349 US 81; 75 S Ct 620; 99 L Ed 905 (1955).
-See also Thomas, A unified theory of multiple punishment, 47 U Pitt LR 1, 37 (1985), observing that the rule of lenity has “always” been based on some demonstration of legislative intent, explicit, implied, or historicаl, not to authorize multiple penalties.
+People v Martin,

 This Court has now clearly rejected the actual evidence factual double jeopardy test, and the "wooden application” of Blockburger, in favor of

 We find that in the case sub judice the Legislature clearly intended to authorize punishment over and above, and in addition to, that otherwise provided, where a defendant carried a weapon in the course of a felony.
-We conclude that a con-
+We conclude that a con

 The only issue before us is whether the Legislature has authorized both a concealed weapon conviction and a felony-firearm conviction growing out of the same criminal episode.